 The first element to consider is the need for a medical detoxification program.
-It is important to understand that “detox” is not a treatment program.
+It is important to understand that “detox” is not an alcohol treatment program.
 Instead, it is medical management of withdrawal symptoms.
-This is critical for two reasons – 1) Withdrawal from alcohol can be life-threatening, and 2) Successful completion of detox gives a person the opportunity to be able to better engage in a treatment program.
+This is critical for two reasons – 1) Withdrawal from alcohol can be life threatening, and 2) Successful completion of detox gives a person the opportunity to be able to better engage in a treatment program.
 A substance abuse professional can screen symptoms to determine if a referral to a medical detox program may be necessary.
 If someone is experiencing withdrawal symptoms, we always encourage immediate medical attention.

 Within the treatment program, evidence-based approaches should be used.
 Evidence-based approaches mean the treatments provided have been researched and there is evidence the rehab treatment works.
 Some common treatment approaches include cognitive-behavioral therapy (CBT), motivational interviewing (MI), and medications to help with cravings.
 Traditional 12 step work is also a common approach.
 Many treatment programs – including Arbor Place – give clients exposure to what it means to work a 12 step program and how AA meetings can help build a person’s recovery support network.
 Often, these are vital components of successful lifelong recovery programs.
 Treatment for an alcohol use disorder should always take into consideration the severity of the disorder, physical and mental health needs, readiness to change, and history of past treatment attempts.